owncloud-archive/documentation/admin_manual/enterprise/classification_and_policy_enforcement.rst

 Specifically, it enables ownCloud providers to:

-- Comply with information security standards, such as `recommended by the German Association of the Automotive Industry (VDA) <https://www.iso.org/isoiec-27001-information-security.html[ISO 27001/2] as https://www.vda.de/en/services/Publications/information-security-assessment.html>`_ and get certified to work securely within your value chain.
+- Comply with information security standards like ISO 27001/2 as `recommended by the German Association of the Automotive Industry (VDA) <https://www.vda.de/en/services/Publications/information-security-assessment.html>`_ and get certified to work securely within your value chain.
 - Handle data in compliance with GDPR
 - Manage risks effectively and cover potential data breaches.
 - Separate information based on metadata.